 The Masters of Science degree in Nursing (MSN) prepares students to function as advanced practice nurses (adult or family nurse practitioners), educators or administrators in community-based settings, including home health care.
 Through coursework and clinical practice, the individual develops expertise in advanced health nursing care, leadership and research skills.
-The Graduate Program is accredited by the Commission on Collegiate Nursing Education (CCNE) 1 Dupont Circle, NW Suite 530 Washington D.C., 20036 until 2015.
+The Master's Degree in Nursing is accredited by the Commission on Collegiate Nursing Education (CCNE) 1 Dupont Circle, NW Suite 530 Washington D.C., 20036, Telephone (202) 887-6791, until 2015.

 Admission to the Degree Program

 - The requirements for admission are as follows:

 - Baccalaureate degree (BSN) and License as Registered Nurse in New Jersey*

 - Acceptable score on the Graduate Record Exam or the Miller Analogies Test

 - Work experience in community-based or related area of nursing

 c.
 Physical Assessment

 - Two professional letters of recommendation

 Essay including professional experience particularly as it relates to your future career plans.